owystyle/prototype-game-of-life/README.md

 # Game of Life Prototype

-> Conway's Game of Life built from scratch with vanilla JS using canvas and requestAnimationFrame
+A browser-based implementation of Conway's Game of Life using vanilla JS and CSS.

 ![Demo](https://ntropy.space/gameoflife/demo.gif)

 ## Why

-Playing with default capabilities of browser and canvas to demonstrate how powerfull JS is without using any libraries.
-Second is to show how simple rules can create complex forms.
+This project showcases the power of JavaScript without libraries and highlights how simple rules can evolve into complex and fascinating patterns.

 ## Demo

 [Demo](https://ntropy.space/gameoflife)

-Contributing